Productisation Roll-out

 Project goal:

 Remove a major user pain — lengthy offer lists that were hard to browse — by rolling out the productisation project aggregating offers into products.
-Keeping the user-centered idea at the core while ensuring monetization goals were met throughout the transition.
+Keeping the user-centered idea at the core while ensuring monetisation goals were met throughout the transition.

-My role & process:
+My role and process:

 I contributed to the project in its design, prototype, testing, and delivery phases.